 It is obviously impractical for individual residential ratepayers to do much other than to send us letters or make brief statements at our public hearings, and while we appreciate such input it does not develop evidence of record upon which we can make findings of fact as required by law in connection with determining revenue requirement or rate changes.
 Realistically, then, there must be organized groups which participate on behalf of residential ratepayers on an ongoing basis with a reserve of experience and resources so that they can follow the continuing chain of ratemaking proceedings and participate effectively.
 We agree with TURN that it would simply not be "cost effective for individual residential ratepayers ... to mount these expenditures [TURN's estimated budget for participation] separately on their own behalf."
 (D.85-06-028, p.3)

-On a continuous basis since the intervenor compensation rules were adopted, this Commission has found that TURN, as an organization representing individual residential ratepayers, qualifies as a customer suffering significant financial hardship.
-TURN continues to represent the same constituency, and the economic interests of those individual customers continue to be small in comparison to the costs of effective participation in CPUC proceedings.
+On a continuous basis since the intervenor compensation rules were adopted, this ratepayers, qualifies as a customer suffering significant financial hardship.5 TURN continues to